Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Main results

-where $Z_{\alpha}$ is defined in Theorem~\ref{thm:clt_partsum}. \end{corollary} Since we consider $G_n$ rather than fixed $G$, the rate of convergence in Corollaries~\ref{cor:sub_ord_univariateI} and~\ref{cor:sub_ord_univariateI_optim} is also governed by the ratio of $\EE[G_n(X_0)]$ and $G_{\infty,n}'(0)$.
+where $Z_{\alpha}$ is a symmetric $\alpha$-stable random variable defined in Theorem~\ref{thm:clt_partsum}. \end{corollary} \begin{remark}[On the rate of convergence in Corollary~\ref{cor:sub_ord_univariateI_optim}] Since we consider $G_n$ rather than fixed $G$, the rate of convergence in Corollary~\ref{cor:sub_ord_univariateI_optim} is also governed by the ratio of $\EE[G_n(X_0)]$ and $G_{\infty,n}'(0)$.
 This can lead to markedly different rates, which is best illustrated by considering again $G_n(x)=\ind\{x>u_n\}$, where

 We compare the case of standard Gaussian innovations with that of $S\alpha S$ innovations with $\alpha \in(1,2)$, covered by Assumption~\ref{asu:f}(i) and (ii), respectively, so that the stationary distribution of $(X_t)$ is Gaussian and $S\alpha S$ with $\alpha \in(1,2)$, respectively.
 For simplicity, suppose that $\sum_{j=0}^{\infty} a_j^2 = 1$.
 Then by Mills' ratio it follows in the first case